sj-piano/bitcoin_toolset_python3/README.md

 # Notes

-This toolset is designed for use on Internet-connected ("online") and on perma-offline computers.
+This toolset is designed for use on both Internet-connected ("online") and on perma-offline computers.

 All signatures are made using deterministic ECDSA.